OASIS: A Multilingual and Multimodal Dataset for Culturally Grounded Spoken Visual QA: Curation with

-Using the filtered queries for each country (i.e., $\mathcal{Q}'_{c}$), we retrieved images via \textbf{country-localized search} (using Google Custom Search) with locale settings, safe search, and license options restricted to \texttt{cc\_publicdomain}, \texttt{cc\_attribute}, and \texttt{cc\_sharealike}.
-For each query $q \in \mathcal{Q}'_{c}$, we collected the top $k$ results ($k \approx 20$–$40$), enforcing minimum-resolution and standard file type requirements.
-Formally, the retrieved image search set for country $c$ is $\mathcal{I}_{c} = \bigcup_{q \in \mathcal{Q}'_{c}} \mathcal{I}(q)$, where $\mathcal{I}(q)$ denotes the filtered set of image search results returned for query $q$.
-For each image, we stored provenance information (URL, query, country, category, subcategory, topic).
-In total, this phase retrieved $\sim$\textbf{4.3M} candidates from \textbf{18 Arab countries}, forming the global set $\mathcal{I} = \bigcup_{c} \mathcal{I}_{c}$.
+\textbf{Image Retrival:} Using the filtered relevant queries for each country, we retrieve images through country-localized Google Custom Search.
+The search uses locale settings, safe search, and license filters restricted to \texttt{cc\_publicdomain}, \texttt{cc\_attribute}, and \texttt{cc\_sharealike}.
+For each query, we collect the top 20--40 results and keep only images that meet minimum-resolution and standard file-type requirements.
+We also store source metadata for each image, including the URL, query, country, category, subcategory, and topic.
+This step retrieves $\sim$\textbf{4.3M} images from \textbf{18 Arab countries}.